South of the Clouds, Yunnan province

 Day 9 - Weishan - up the Old Burma Road to Dali

-Morning drive along the route of the old Burma Road to Weishan Town – one of the oldest and best-preserved towns in Yunnan, yet one of the least visited – before arriving at our day’s destination, the ancient walled town of Dali, ‘capital’ of the region’s colourful Bai minority.
+Old and the new today as we begin with a ride from Kunming to Dali on the famous ‘bullet train’.
+A tour of picturesque Weishan Town – one of the oldest and best-preserved towns in Yunnan, yet one of the least visited – before arriving at our day’s destination, the ancient walled city of Dali, ‘capital’ of the region’s colourful Bai minority.

-Overnight: Dali Transport: Minibus, Walk, Meals: B, L, D,
+Overnight: Dali Transport: Minibus, Train, Walk, Meals: B, L, D,

 Day 10 - Dali - at leisure; explore the town or take a cable-car to a mountain park